Pedro Bordaberry: Economic issues

-Following the inauguration of the Obama Administration in the U.S., Bordaberry said that Uruguayan business leaders seeking to export their goods to the U.S. would encounter a greater degree of protectionism from U.S. officials.
-In August 2009, in the context of continuing, difficult relations with Argentina over trade issues, Bordaberry expressed strong reservations about the Mercosur trade pact, arguing that the Chilean model of pursuing bilateral trade pacts would be preferable for Uruguay.
+Following the inauguration of the Obama administration in the U.S., Bordaberry said that Uruguayan business leaders seeking to export their goods to the U.S. would encounter greater protectionism from U.S. officials.
+In August 2009, during difficult relations with Argentina over trade issues, Bordaberry expressed strong reservations about the Mercosur trade pact, arguing that the Chilean model of pursuing bilateral trade pacts would be preferable for Uruguay.

 Political image

 Pedro Bordaberry's decision to seek a political base in Montevideo contrasts with his father, dictator Juan Maria Bordaberry, who had a long association with rural affairs.
-Juan Maria Bordaberry was arrested in 2006 in connection with the 1976 assassination of two legislators, Senator Zelmar Michelini and House leader Héctor Gutiérrez, and Pedro Bordaberry has since then been vocal in his support.
-Despite his own family history of dictatorship, Bordaberry has at several occasions accused former President José Mujica of being, or striving to become a dictator.
+Juan Maria Bordaberry was arrested in 2006 in connection with the 1976 assassination of two legislators, Senator Zelmar Michelini and House Leader Héctor Gutiérrez.
+Pedro Bordaberry has since been vocal in his support.
+Despite his own family history of dictatorship, Bordaberry has on several occasions accused former president José Mujica of being or striving to become a dictator.

 Bordaberry sometimes participates in outdoor public meetings on horseback, or in traditional "gaucho" horseriding attire.
 He has also contributed to literary criticism of the Argentinian writer Jorge Luis Borges, writing on Borges's theme of the complexity of memory.

 Sport activity

-Bordaberry is a major figure in rugby union in Uruguay, and has been president of the Uruguayan Rugby Union.
+Bordaberry is known as a major figure in the sports of Uruguay, having played soccer for his university, basketball for Club Trouville, and rugby for the Old Boys & Old Girls Club.
+In 1998, Bordaberry, along with Richard Van Rompaey and Jorge Villa, was the president of the Uruguayan Rugby Union.
 On 21 August 2018, FIFA appointed a "normalisation committee" for the Uruguayan Football Association (AUF).
 Bordaberry was put in charge, alongside politician Armando Castaingdebat, and former professional association football player Andrés Scotti.

 Personal life

-He married the psychologist and psychotherapist María José Oribe in 1985.
-The couple has three children: Pedro, Agustín and Matías.
+He married psychologist and psychotherapist María José Oribe in 1985.
+The couple have three children: Pedro, Agustín, and Matías.
+On 15 March 2020, Bordaberry announced that he had contacted COVID-19, making him one of the first people in Uruguay to be affected by the COVID-19 pandemic.
+He is the author of a number of publications, including his books The Principle of Irretroactivity of the Rules in the Jurisprudence of the Supreme Court of Justice (1991), Ten Years of Seven (1998), Stories from Pueblo Faro by José Ignacio (1999) and Let Them Deny Me (2006).